White House physician Sean Conley draws scrutiny for rosy assessments of Trump’s health

 He became a Navy emergency physician that year, working through a “transitional internship” at the Navy medical center in Portsmouth, Va., according to his LinkedIn page.

 In 2007, he became a flight surgeon for Norfolk-based Helicopter Mine Countermeasures Squadron 14, serving for more than three years as a primary care physician for aviators and support crew.
-The squadron specializes in airborne mine countermeasure and heavy cargo delivery.
+The squadron specializes in airborne mine countermeasures and heavy cargo delivery.

-In June 2013, Conley began more training in emergency medicine at the Naval medical center at Portsmouth.
+In June 2013, Conley began more training in emergency medicine at the naval medical center at Portsmouth.
 During his studies, he served for about six months at a multinational medical facility in Kandahar, Afghanistan, known as the NATO Role 3 hospital.

 According to his LinkedIn profile online, he was a “departmental director.”
 Navy officials and colleagues of Conley did not respond to requests for more detail.